hbrobotics/hbrc_ros_robot_platform/mechanical/README.md

 The base requirements are:

 * Use a COTS (Commercial Off The Shelf) platform.
-* Differential Drive with relatively large wheel diameter.
+* Differential Drive with a relatively large wheel diameter.
   * A maximum forward speed of 30cm/sec.
 10 cm/sec. is acceptable.
 * Over 1000 ticks per revolution odometry.
 * Front and rear ball castors with low rolling friction.